Akinyemi100/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a program that print _putchar
+Write a program that prints _putchar